 Only show features visible in the map extent is not available for certain layer symbology types or for layers with the clustering aggregation type applied.

-You can add feature counts to the legend by checking Show feature count.
+To add feature counts to the legend, check the Show feature count check box.
 The number of features from the legend item class that are in the current extent appears adjacent to that class's label.
 If a legend item does not include labels, the count appears adjacent to the patch.
 Use the text boxes to customize the text that surrounds the feature count.
-Check Show thousands separator to display a thousands separator if your feature count is more than 1,000.
+Check the Show thousands separator check box to display a thousands separator if the feature count is more than 1,000.

-You can change the indenting for the Layer Name, Headings, and legend Classes by selecting an indent value from the drop-down menu or typing it manually.
+To change the indenting for the layer name, headings, and legend classes, select an indent value from the drop-down menu or type it manually.

 Save to a style

 Once you've modified a legend item, you can save it to a style to use again in future projects without redoing the formatting.
 A saved legend style item can be applied to one or more selected items by choosing one from the Legend item gallery drop-down list on the Format tab.